 How to Grow a White Mulberry Tree

-White mulberry trees are hardy in zones 3-9.
-The common species can grow 30-40 feet (9-12 m.) tall and wide, though hybrid cultivars are generally smaller.
+White mulberry trees are hardy in zones 3 through 9.
+The common species can grow 30 to 40 feet (9-12 m.) tall and wide, though hybrid cultivars are generally smaller.
 White mulberry trees are tolerant of black walnut toxins and salt.

 They bear small, inconspicuous green-white flowers in spring.
 These trees are dioecious, meaning that one tree bears male flowers and another tree bears female flowers.
 The male trees do not produce fruit; only females do.
-Because of this, plant breeders have been able to produce fruitless cultivars of white mulberry trees that are not messy or weedy.
+It is because of this; plant breeders have been able to produce fruitless cultivars of white mulberry trees that are not messy or weedy.

 The most popular fruitless white mulberry is the Chaparral weeping mulberry.
-This variety has a weeping habit and grows only 10-15 feet (3-4.5 m.) tall and wide.
+This variety has a weeping habit and grows only 10 to 15 feet (3-5 m.) tall and wide.
 Its cascading branches of glossy, deep green foliage make an excellent specimen plant for cottage or Japanese style gardens.
 In autumn, the foliage turns yellow.
 Once established, weeping mulberry trees are heat and drought tolerant.